Shoot Guidelines & Best Practices

 How long should you keep your RAW files from a Flytographer shoot?
 We have had customers come back months later and ask for things, so we ask that you hold onto your files for at least one year.
 Flytographer stores all edited files indefinitely for customers.

-Please upload photos within this quantity range.
 If you have extras that you would like to include, please do – we always tell the customer it is a little bonus gift from you!
-(That said, please limit your bonus photos to no more than three times the minimum.
-For example, if you have a 60 minute shoot, your absolute max upload is 90.)
+That said, please limit your bonus photos to no more than 2.5 X the required amount.

-Click button below for visual instructions on uploading photos in our custom uploader.
+Click the button below for visual instructions on uploading photos in our custom uploader.

 • sRGB